deeppavlov/DeepPavlov/docs/intro/quick_start.rst

 QuickStart
 ------------

-There is a bunch of great pre-trained NLP models in DeepPavlov.
-Each model is determined by its config file.
+First, follow instructions on :doc:`Installation page </intro/installation>` to install ``deeppavlov`` package for Python 3.6/3.7.

-List of models is available on :doc:`the doc page </features/overview>` or in the ``deeppavlov.configs`` (Python):
+DeepPavlov contains a bunch of great pre-trained NLP models.
+Each model is determined by it's config file.
+List of models is available on :doc:`the doc page </features/overview>` or in the ``deeppavlov.configs``:

     .. code:: python